 The last time Yaron Rotem saw his daughter, Lilach, was exactly a year ago, when he picked her up for their regular Wednesday afternoon visit.
 All went well and Rotem had no reason to suspect his daughter would be kidnapped the following day.

-His confidence rested on a rock-solid Family Court injunction (“ikuv yetziya”), part of his divorce decree, which would prevent anyone,including himself, from taking Lilach out of Israel.
+(“ikuv yetziya”), part of his divorce decree, which would prevent anyone,including himself, from taking Lilach out of Israel.

 The unsuspecting Rotem took his daughter for a tractor ride in the fields around Givat-Chen, a moshav near Ra’anana.
 The father and daughter picked a small watermelon abandoned in the midsummer sun.
 They studied the frantic activities around an anthill.
 They smelled wildflowers.